-New Media and Organizing at the Group Level
+New Media and Small Group Organizing

-ANDREA B. HOLLINGSHEAD and NOSHIR S. CONTRACTOR
+ANDREA B. HOLLINGSHEAD AND NOSHIR S. CONTRACTOR

-Traditionally, small groups have been defined by researchers as collectives ranging from a minimum of two, and in most cases three, to a maximum of 15 1) so members (cf. McGrath, 1984).
+Traditionally, small groups have been defined by researchers as collectives ranging from a minimum of two, and in most cases three, to a maximum of 15 or so members (cf. McGrath, 1984).
 Members of groups have interdependent goals, are acquainted with and interact with one another and have a sense of belonging.
 Recent developments in digital communication technologies have brought about a radical change in our collective notion of what constitutes a group.
-Members of groups no longer need 10 be formally constituted or to be co-present (in time or place) to collaborate, share information or socialize.
-Instead new technologies facilitate the creation, maintenance and dissolution of groups among individuals who use different devices (such as phones, mobiles, laptops, personal digital assistants) lo interact over one or more of a variety of channels (audio, video, text and graphics) offered by several forums (such as Internet newsgroups, online chat sessions via Instant Messenger, and corporate intranets).
-These developments have triggered a shift in conceptualizations of groups from the traditional notion of 'same time, same place' to 'any time, anywhere' and, some would argue apocryphally. 'all the time, everywhere'.
-In addition to the physical and temporal constraints, developmeats in new media have also eliminated constraints on the size of groups.
+Members of groups no longer need to be formally constituted or to be co-present (in time or place) to collaborate, share information or socialize.
+Instead new technologies facilitate the creation, maintenance and dissolution of groups among individuals who use different devices (such as phones, mobiles, laptops, personal digital assistants) to interact over one or more of a variety of channels (audio, video, text and graphics) offered by several forums (such as Internet newsgroups, online chat sessions via Instant Messenger, and corporate intranets).
+Indeed, we are witnessing the emergence of new media not simply as a conduit but also as an agent within groups driving or regulating the group's decision process by dynamically structuring the group's interaction (Contractor, 2002; DeSanctis and Gallupe, 1987).
+They often serve as important 'nodes' acting as 'non-human' agents or associates within the group.
+They can facilitate collaboration among human agents by offering the group information or 'gisted' summaries relevant to the current discussion or managing floor control by inviting contributions from group participants who have not contributed.

+These developments have triggered a shift in conceptualizations of groups from the traditional notion of 'same time, same place' to 'any time, anywhere' and, some would argue apocryphally, 'all the time, everywhere'.
+In addition to the physical and temporal constraints, developments in new media have also eliminated constraints on the size of groups.
 In traditional face-to-face groups, the size of the group is likely to be relatively small and its membership is by definition a closed set.
 This is also true for some geographically distributed work teams that collaborate using communication technologies such as video and computer conferencing.
-However, that is not the case in many Internet-based newsgroups, where there are literally hundreds of participants (Alexander et al., in press).
-These participants may coalesce as a group because of a common 'practice', such as collaborating on the development of a software program, or because of a common 'interest', such as their concerns about the use of 'sweatshop' labour practices or their interest in downloading a particular genre of music.
-As a global community of consumers and producers we are grappling with the opportunities and challenges of these new fluid 'group forms' of organizing.
+However, that is not the case in many Internet-based newsgroups, where there are literally hundreds of participants (Alexander et al., 2002).
+These participants may coalesce as a group because of a common 'practice', such as the development of a new computer operating system, or because of a common 'interest', such as their concerns about the use of 'sweatshop' labour practices or their interest in downloading a particular genre of music.
+As a global community of consumers and producers we are grappling with the opportunities and challenges of these new, fluid 'group forms' of organizing (Contractor and Monge, 2002; Katz et al., 2004, 2005; Monge and Contractor, 2003).